occopus/docs/sphinx/source/user/api-user.rst

     * ``--auth_data_path AUTH_DATA_PATH:`` (optional) path to Occopus authentication file (default: None) if undefined, file named *auth_data.yaml* is searched at predefined locations, e.g. $HOME/.occopus
     * ``-i INFRA_ID:`` identifier of the infrastructure which contains the node to scale
     * ``-n NODE, --node NODE:`` name of the node to scale
-    * ``-c COUNT, --count COUNT:`` positive/negative number expressing the direction and magnitude of scaling (positive: scale up; negative: scale down)
+    * ``-c CHANGESCALE, --changescale CHANGESCALE:`` positive/negative number expressing the direction and magnitude of scaling (positive: scale up; negative: scale down)
+    * ``-s SETSCALE, --setscale SETSCALE:`` positive number expressing the number of nodes to scale to
+    * ``-f FILTER, --filter FILTER:`` filter for selecting nodes for downscaling; filter can be nodeid or ip address (default: None)

 occopus-import
 ~~~~~~~~~~~~~~

-This command imports i.e. loads the node definitions from file to the database behind Occopus.
+This command imports i.e. loads the node definitions from file to the database of Occopus.

 .. important::